brainglobe/brainglobe.github.io/docs/source/community/releases/v1/cellfinder-migration.md

 As mentioned in the main blog post, `cellfinder` (CLI) will also be getting a new name in the near future, as additional workflow tools are added.
 It's name isn't changing right now, but keep an eye on this space.

+### Delaying my Update

+We **strongly recommend** you move to using `brainglobe-workflows` if you wish to continue using the `cellfinder` (CLI) tool.

+If you really want to keep using the old cellfinder (package), you will need to prevent further updates to it.
+The `cellfinder` (CLI) provided by cellfinder (package) will continue to work so long as you do not update, however you should consider any versions of `cellfinder` (CLI) provided by cellfinder (package) unmaintained.
+You will eventually run into the [name conflicts](#cellfinder-repository) listed above, as BrainGlobe version 1 starts to roll out.